eqNj/eqN-PD2-Filter/README.md

 Visually remastered nearly every aspect of item drop names and/or descriptons to include even more lore tidbits, famous quotes, and pertinent item information with concise and clean aesthetics and grammar.

+Crafting, upgrading, and socketing recipes will no longer show on items while they are in a vendor's inventory to help make items worth shopping for easier to see at a glance.

 Created a new "default" version of the filter, available in the launcher, simply with the name "eqN-All-In-One".
 This filter uses the new "filter level" settings available as of Season 5 to essentially combine the different strictness levels I've made publicly available of my filter in to a single filter.
 All filter versions are designed to fully accommodate "filter level 0/Show All Items".

 Gold that is hidden is no longer able to be auto-looted as of Season 5.
 I've adopted the scaling gold drop system designed by BetweenWalls as a short term solution to allow much more gold to be seen and thus auto-looted.
 Currently, gold piles less than 1000 are hidden on the Strict filter and less than 4000 are hidden on the SuperStrict filter.